How To Get A Mortgage If Leeds Building Society Declines You

 How long does it take to re-apply for a mortgage?

-This all depends on the reasons why you were initially declined by Leeds.
-If, for example, you have severe adverse credit on your record or you currently work on a zero-hours employment contract then these issues may not be simple to rectify.
+This all depends on why Leeds initially declined you.
+If, for example, you have severe adverse credit on your record or you currently work on a zero-hours employment contract, then these issues may not be simple to rectify.

-But, if it’s something quite straightforward or specific to this lender’s criteria, there’s a good chance you can consider re-applying straight away.
+But if it’s something quite straightforward or specific to this lender’s criteria, you may want to consider re-applying immediately.

-Once you know why you’re application was rejected you can then take steps to resolve these issues thoroughly.
+Once you know why your application was rejected, you can take steps to resolve these issues thoroughly.
 When this has been done, with the help of a mortgage broker, your new application should hopefully take as long as is standard to process and get the approval you need.

 How Online Mortgage Advisor can help

-We offer a free broker-matching service that will ensure you’re paired up with the best expert for your needs and circumstances.
+We offer a broker-matching service to ensure you’re paired with the best expert for your needs and circumstances.
 The advisor we match you with can check whether there are grounds to appeal against Leeds Building Society’s decision and re-negotiate with them for you if that’s the best option.
-But you might even find that they can get you a better mortgage elsewhere.
+But you might even find they can get you a better mortgage elsewhere.

-Call 0808 189 2301 or make an enquiry online and we’ll arrange a free, no-obligation chat between you and your ideal mortgage advisor today.
+Call 0330 818 7026 or make an enquiry online, and we’ll arrange a no-obligation chat between you and your ideal mortgage advisor today.

 FAQs

 This will depend on the property type and value.
 For ‘standard’ residential properties worth between £300,000 and £400,000, Leeds Building Society asks for at least a 10% deposit, though they will consider 5% deposit deals for customers buying a home valued at under £300,000.
-For newly built homes, a higher deposit of at least 15% is usually needed.
+A higher deposit of at least 15% is usually needed for newly built homes.

 If you think you might be declined for a mortgage because you don’t have enough deposit, see our article on low-deposit mortgages to read about your potential options.

 They typically lend to eligible customers based on a multiple of their income.
-The income multiple Leeds Building Society bases its mortgage offers on is between 4.5 and 4.75 times the combined income of all of the applicants who will be going on the mortgage.
+The income multiple Leeds Building Society bases its mortgage offers on is between 4.5 and 4.75 times the combined income of all applicants going on the mortgage.

 If you’ve been declined for a mortgage because your salary multiple wasn’t high enough to cover the property you want to buy, keep in mind that there are lenders who offer higher income multiples than this, as well as mortgage providers who will let you declare other sources of income, such as benefits and freelance work on the side, on your mortgage application.